Dødedans i London, Tottel

 Death speaketh to the Patriarche.

-SYR Patriarche, al your humble chere
+SYr Patriarche, al your humble chere,

-Ne quiteth you nought nor your humilitie;
+Ne quiteth you nought nor your humilitie,

-Your double crosse of gold and stones clere,
+Your double crosse of gold and stones clere

-Your power whole and al your dignitie
+Your power whole and al your dignitie,

-Some other shall of very equitie
+125 Some other shall of very equitie,

-Possede anon, as I rehearse can:
+Possede anon as I rehearse can,

-Trusteth neuer that ye shall Pope be;
+Trusteth neuer that ye shall Pope be,

-For foly* hope deceiueth many a man!
+For holy hope deceiueth many a man.

 Patriarken